 - 14. Scatter the greens onto a large warm platter.
 Slice the duck breasts and place them over the greens.
 Spoon a little crème fraîche over each duck breast and arrange the clusters of roasted grapes around the platter.
 Serve the potato-bacon gratin at the table.

 Hungry for more?
 Chow down on these:

-Grilled Duck Breasts with Roasted Grapes, and Potato-Bacon Gratin Recipe © 2005 Suzanne Goin.
+Grilled Duck Breasts with Potato Gratin Recipe © 2005 Suzanne Goin.
 Photo © 2005 Shimon and Tammar.
 All rights reserved.